vitalii-cherukha/WebStudio/README.md

 git clone https://github.com/vitalii-cherukha/WebStudio.git

-Open index.html in your browser.
+Open index.html in your browser. ✅ That’s it — no build tools or frameworks required.

-✅ That’s it — no build tools or frameworks required.
+📸 Screenshots

 🔮 Future Improvements